|

 perfect instructor:

-Go to a windsurfing school!
-The instructors there know their job and have brought 100s of windsurfers to the sport.
-It's more fun and their second name is patience...
-Professional instructors don't have to prove how good they surf!
+their job and have brought 100s of windsurfers to the sport.
+It's more fun and their

-Meet your boyfriend/husband AFTER the lessons.
+have to prove how good they surf!
+Meet your boyfriend/husband AFTER the lessons. |

 first steps:

+what you learn in a beginners course of instruction).
 After the windsurfing school sail as often as possible and practise your skills in stronger winds.
-Learn to use the harness to save power, and the fascination of planing and speed will only be a question of time.
+Learn to use the harness to save power, and the fascination of planing and speed will only be a question of time. |

 It's so easy!

+friend, who is able to explain it well.
 But take time, it is a key-move and necessary for the waterstart later on.
-So be patient and never give up!
+So be patient and never give up! |

 Break the rules, push your limits!

-Waterstart: Ready for the ocean!
 It's not Latin!
 Besides the necessary basics (see above) you don't always have to do one step after the other.
 You can e.g. learn the waterstart in your first month, if you want (and try hard)!
-And if you are able to plane, and to use harness and footstraps – why not try a backwind jibe or something?
+And if you are able to plane, and to use harness and footstraps why not try a backwind jibe or something?
 (Your boyfriend who needed years for that perhaps will not believe that, but it's possible!)
 The only thing that counts is the fun you have.
-If you have to break rules sometimes, don't dare to do so!
+If you have to break rules sometimes, don't dare to do so! |

 windgirls asked the stars for some TIPS: